The benefits of being active.

 .

-"Exercise lowers your blood pressure [and] strengthens your muscles, including the heart, and keeps your weight under control," Anthony Hilliard, MD, chief of cardiology for Loma Linda University Health,
+"Exercise lowers your blood pressure [and] strengthens your muscles, including the heart, and keeps your weight under control," Anthony Hilliard, MD, chief of cardiology for Loma Linda University Health.

 Exercise is associated with decreased cardiovascular mortality and improves heart function [10], by lowering blood pressure, improving cholesterol levels, and keeping our blood flowing smoothly.